 The Oslo Pass gives you free travel on all public transport, free entry to 30 museums and attractions, free entry to outdoor swimming pools and on walking tours, and discounts in a range of restaurants and shops.
 You can buy it for 24, 48 or 72 hours – simply activate it via app when you’re ready to start using it.

-Of course, a lot of cities have passes like this, but here it’s even more worth it given some of the higher costs for attractions and transport.
-Let’s face it, Scandinavia isn’t known for being purse-friendly, but an Oslo Pass can definitely make this capital more manageable.
+Of course, a lot of cities have programs like this including the Copenhagen Card, the Helsinki Card and the Gothenburg Pass, but here it’s even more worth it given some of the higher costs for attractions and transport.
+Let’s face it, Scandinavia isn’t known for being purse-friendly, unless you plan on freedom camping,but an Oslo Pass can definitely make this capital more manageable.

 People often think that these passes just add on the pressure to rush around museums, but as most of the museums in Oslo are clustered together and are quite small, you can easily see several in one day.
 You only need to go to two and you’ve already made back the cost of the pass.